knocklabs/docs/pages/getting-started/what-is-knock.md

 title: What is Knock?
 ---

-Notifications provide the means to get your users back into your product.
-They form a vital part of the product engagement loop and are the primary driver of retention within a software app.
+Notifications provide a critical part of the product engagement loop, and are a primary driver of retention in software products today.
+Best-in-class product and engineering teams like LinkedIn, Dropbox, and Pinterest spend tens of thousands of hours each year building and maitaining in-house notification systems that drive engagement in their products and provide great experiences for their end users.

-But your company doesn't focus on notifications, you focus on whatever it is that makes your company unique and so it doesn't make sense for you to hire large teams of engineers to focus solely on the problem of building an industry leading notification system.
+But most teams can't afford to spend this amount of time and effort on notifcation systems, despite them being such a critical piece of the stack.
+Often notification features get deprioritzed in favor of more differentiated product features and your notification system becomes a ball-of-mud, grown and extended over time often to become a source of technical debt within the organization.

-This is where Knock comes in: we provide software and tools to help you implement in-app and out-of-app notifications that your users will love.
+**This is where Knock comes in: we provide software and tools to help you implement notifications that your users will love, without the effort of building and maintaining your own in-house notications system**.

 ## What does Knock do?